-reproductive health specialists,70 and many FQHCs do not offer the full range of contraceptive services available at dedicated Title X providers.71 Additionally, FQHCs are required to offer a broad range of services-from vaccinations, to dental, vision, and mental health services-to any new patients seeking contraceptive care, drastically increasing the FQHCs' workload beyond their current capacity.72 HHS has even directed Title X funding to an organization that does not provide contraceptive care at all.73 Moreover, because the shift in funding would come at the expense of dedicated reproductive health care providers who currently make up 72 percent of the Title X network, individuals seeking only reproductive health care could lose their choice of provider.74
+At the same time, HHS has indicated that it will favor funding for providers such as FQHCs and other providers that offer family planning services in the broader context of comprehensive primary care.68 While FQHCs are an important component of the safety net, they cannot replace dedicated reproductive health centers.
+A majority of women prefer seeing reproductive health specialists,69 and many FQHCs do not offer the full range of contraceptive services available at dedicated Title X providers.70 Additionally, FQHCs are required to offer a broad range of services-from vaccinations, to dental, vision, and mental health services-to any new patients seeking contraceptive care, drastically increasing the FQHCs' workload beyond their current capacity.71 Moreover, because the shift in funding would come at the expense of dedicated reproductive health care providers who currently make up 72 percent of the Title X network, women seeking only reproductive health care could lose their choice of provider.72

-Together, these revisions threaten to undermine the very purpose of Title X: "to assist in the establishment and operation of voluntary family planning projects which shall offer a broad range of acceptable and effective family planning methods and services," primarily for "persons
+Together, these revisions threaten to undermine the very purpose of Title X: "to assist in the establishment and operation of voluntary family planning projects which shall offer a broad range of acceptable and effective family planning methods and services," primarily for "persons from low-income families."73 They also impose substantial barriers to Title X's ability to absorb the needs created by the Expanded Exemptions.